 Mary, by the way, did not just believe at that time.
-According to traditions, she believed until she died in Ephesus many decades after the visit from Gabriel (you can access photos of what is claimed to have been the site of Mary's last house at Photos of Ephesus).
+According to traditions, she believed until she died apparently in Ephesus (some say Jerusalem) many decades after the visit from Gabriel (you can access photos of what is claimed to have been the site of Mary's last house at Photos of Ephesus).

 (It should be understood, however, that devotion to Mary is NOT part of the Bible, and according to The Catholic Encyclopedia, "we do not meet with any clear traces of the cultus of the Blessed Virgin in the first Christian centuries."
 In other words the devotion to Mary now seen in Catholic and Eastern Orthodox Churches was not an original belief or practice of the Christian church.
 More on Mary can be found in the article Mary, the Mother of Jesus and the Apparitions.)

 Shortly after Jesus was born, His family visited the Temple that contained a very important woman.
 Notice:

 36 Now there was one, Anna, a prophetess, the daughter of Phanuel, of the tribe of Asher.
 She was of a great age, and had lived with a husband seven years from her virginity; 37 and this woman was a widow of about eighty-four years, who did not depart from the temple, but served God with fastings and prayers night and day.
 38 And coming in that instant she gave thanks to the Lord, and spoke of Him to all those who looked for redemption in Jerusalem.
 (Luke 2:36-38)